Billing for CLIA Waived Tests: Ensuring Proper Reimbursement

 How Can I Automate the QW Modifier in My Billing System?

 To automate the QW modifier, configure your billing software to attach it to relevant CPT codes automatically.
 Collaborate with your software provider to map these codes and implement rule-based logic.
-This automation reduces manual errors, saves time, and ensures consistent application of the modifier for all applicable CLIA waived tests.
+This automation reduces manual errors, saves time, and ensures consistent modifier application for all applicable CLIA waived tests.

 When Should I Use Modifier 25 in Billing?